 The CPRA opt-out banner can be displayed on your website to enable opt-out from sharing data.

-If users choose to opt-out of sharing their personal data through browser settings such as Global Privacy Controls (GPC), CPRA requires that website treat these preference signals as valid requests by individuals to opt-out of sharing of data.
+If users choose to opt out of sharing their personal data through browser settings such as Global Privacy Controls (GPC), CPRA requires that the website treat these preference signals as valid requests by individuals to opt out of sharing data.

 Businesses are required to offer individuals the right to limit the processing of sensitive data.
 They should also provide a ‘Limit the use of my sensitive personal information” link on the homepage and other pages collecting data.